AlexJackzip/AlexJackzip/README.md

 To contact me send a email to: stefan.alexxjackson@gmail.com

-Thanks for reading this had have a nice future.
+Thanks for reading this and have a nice future.

 <!--
 **AlexJackzip/AlexJackzip** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.